maelvls/clockidup/README.md

 - User-friendly `login` command for setting up and remembering the Clockify token;
 - De-duplication of time entries that have the same description;
-- Supports the "bibblable" property,
+- Supports the "billable" property,
+- Support switching between Clockify workspaces,
 - Supports tasks (see below).

 ## Installation